Is IV Therapy Covered by HSA/FSA in Texas?

 FSAs offer a higher annual contribution limit but stricter rules:

-For IV therapy at Wellness Elite Fitness, both HSA and FSA funds are accepted, provided your plan document permits medical wellness services.
-We recommend confirming with your plan administrator or HR department before scheduling.
+For IV therapy provided by Elite Aesthetic MD at this location, HSA or FSA funds may apply, provided your plan permits the specific service and Elite Aesthetic MD's clinical documentation supports the claim.
+Always confirm with your plan administrator or HR department before scheduling.

 Documentation Requirements for HSA/FSA Claims

-To substantiate HSA/FSA reimbursement for IV therapy, Wellness Elite Fitness provides:
+To substantiate HSA/FSA reimbursement for IV therapy, Elite Aesthetic MD (Dr. Swet Chaudhari, MD's separate licensed medical practice) provides:

-• Itemized invoice listing date, service, and infusion components
+- Itemized invoice listing date, service, and infusion components—issued by Elite Aesthetic MD, not WEF

-• Physician order or supervision note from Dr. Swet Chaudhari, MD
+- Physician order or supervision note from Dr. Swet Chaudhari, MD through Elite Aesthetic MD

-• Medical necessity documentation—lab results, health history, or physician recommendation
+- Clinical documentation—lab results, health history, or physician's documented indication

 The IRS does not require you to submit receipts proactively—your HSA/FSA administrator will ask for them only if audited.
-Best practice: retain all invoices and medical documentation for at least three years.
+Best practice: retain all invoices and clinical documentation for at least three years.
+Wellness Elite Fitness coordinates scheduling; the medical documentation and billing come from Elite Aesthetic MD.

 Common.
 Misconceptions About IV Therapy HSA Eligibility